zouyilin2000/talive/README.rst

 Contributing
 ------------
-* I am not a native English speaker.
-I would appreciate it if you, as a native English speaker, could revise this page and future documentation to a more correct, accurate, and concise English language.
+* Bug fix.
+Tests
-* For any other suggestions, open a Github issue.
+* For any suggestions, please open a Github issue.